-**Due dates for CRIM students are March 1st for Summer, April 1st for Fall, and October 1st for Spring.
+Due dates for CRIM students are October 5th for Spring, March 6th for Summer, and April 3rd for Fall

-**Due dates for PSYC, POLS, GERO, and CHST are April 1st for Summer, May 1st for Fall, and November 1st for Spring.
+Recommended due dates for PSYC, POLS, GERO, and CHST are November 7th for Spring, April 3rd for Summer, May 1st for Fall.

 Internship information for specific programs:

 Internships are field work experiences that allow students to learn more about specific careers.
 The time spent in the internship is equivalent to the time spent reading and studying for other courses.
-Students must make sure they have time in their schedule each week to devote to the internship.
+Students must make sure they have time in their schedule each week to devote to the internship (8-15 hours/week).

 The process of obtaining an internship mimics the process in finding a job.
-The student will have to commit time to this process.
-Throughout the process, the student will receive resume writing feedback, connections with potential sites, and advice on interviewing.
-It is the students responsibility to make time to complete this process the semester prior to interning.
+The student will have to apply for the positions.
+Throughout the process, the student may receive resume writing feedback and advice on interviewing as well as connections with potential sites.
+It is the student's responsibility to make time to apply and interview at sites the semester prior to interning.

 You will find the application for specific courses by clicking on the picture labeled with your program name located above under "Internship information for specific programs."

-The purpose of the meeting is to get to know your interests, answer your questions, and to help you learn about sites.
-A second meeting will be scheduled within 2 weeks to apply for placement.
-It is essential that you attend both meetings.
+The purpose of the meeting is to get to know your interests, answer your questions, to help you learn about sites, and to review the process you'll need to follow to apply at each specific site.

-Schedule your appointment by the deadline indicated at the top of this page.Meetings can be in person or through Zoom, but must be scheduled using the Calendly app:
+Schedule your appointment early as internships fill quickly.Meetings can be in person or through Zoom, but must be scheduled using the Calendly app:

-Please note that three missed meetings result in disqualification from the internship.
+Please note that ONE missed meetings with the internship coordinator or ONE missed meeting/interview with an agency may result in disqualification from internship.
 Mark the date and time of your meeting in your calendar and arrive on time as meetings take the full 30 minutes.
 Use Calendly if you need to reschedule.

 First impressions matter, and they begin the first time you make contact with an organization.
 Use a professional tone when communicating by email or phone.
 Please note that sites have different methods of approved contact.
 If the internship coordinator provides you with the email of the site contact, you can use this script:

 “Hi, my name is __________.
 I am a ___________ major/minor at Stockton University with a concentration in __________________.
-I am currently in my ______ year, and I am taking an fieldwork course which requires me to complete 120 hours of service between (provide semester dates), which works out to approximately 10-12 hours each week.
+I am currently in my ______ year, and I am taking an fieldwork course which requires me to complete (#) hours of service between (semester dates), which works out to approximately (#) hours each week.
 My goal is to become a _______________.
 I am interested in (name of agency) because __________________.
 Are you accepting academic interns for the (fall/spring/summer) semester?”

-It is recommended that you clean up your social media presence before applying.
+It is recommended that you clean up your social media presence before applying to any sites.
 Some sites require interns to accept a friend request so that they can use your online presence as a character reference.

 Have your resume and cover letter prepared to send upon request.
 See Stockton’s resume writing document below for assistance.
 You can find resume writing templates by scrolling to the bottom of the career center's webpage.

-If you do not hear from someone from the site 2 weeks after you've initiated contact, follow up with a phone call or email.
+If you do not hear from someone at the site two weeks after you've initiated contact, follow up with a phone call.